swcurran/indy-hipe/text/peer-relationship-protocol/README.md

 tries to use it to send Bob a message, she should get a `problem_report` message as described above, explaining that this operation looks invalid from Bob's perspective.

+> **Stephen**: The `problem-report` mentioned here is (I think) different from the one
+> "described above" and likely those words should be lost.
+In this case, Alice is not
+> necessarily trying to change the DIDDoc, but sending *any* message from the phone.
+Any
+> of them should be rejected until the tablet reactivates the phone as part of the relationship.

 Both of these examples show that the responsibility for communicating about the state of a relationship is not easily partitioned.
-Bob should do what he can to tell his agents about any changes he makes, *and also* about any changes that Alice makes.
+Bob must do what he can to tell his agents about any changes he makes, *and also* about any changes that Alice makes.
-And he should be helpful about informing Alice's agents if he knows more about the relationship state than they do.
-Alice should do the same.
+And he must be helpful about informing Alice's agents if he knows more about the relationship state than they do.
+Alice must do the same.
 If both engage in cooperative synchronization, then the overall knowledge about relationship state may not be perfect, but it will be good enough to function robustly.